Find the perfect plant for your perfect gardenscape!

 An upright, pyramidal evergreen growing into a tall conical shrub, with soft textured stunning blue foliage all season long and showy blue berries, excellent choice for difficult landscape situations, makes an effective evergreen hedge

-Wichita Blue Juniper has attractive silvery blue foliage.
-The scale-like leaves are highly ornamental and remain silvery blue throughout the winter.
+Wichita Blue Juniper is a dwarf conifer which is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive silvery blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain silvery blue throughout the winter.
 It produces silvery blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Wichita Blue Juniper is a multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.